 Connecting with Local Students

-Tidmarsh will once again be partnering with Plymouth North and Plymouth South high schools to give local students a way to study a range of conservation topics and gain first-hand knowledge of just how critically important their local wetland ecosystems are.
-The students’ work will culminate in projects that positively impact wetland habitats and the flora and fauna that depend upon them.
+This year, Tidmarsh will be partnering with Middleboro High School, Wareham High School, and Sacred Heart in Kingston to give local students a way to study a range of conservation topics and gain first-hand knowledge of just how critically important their local wetland ecosystems are.
+The student's work will culminate in projects that positively impact wetland habitats and the flora and fauna that depend upon them.

 Hands-on field experience is a cornerstone of the program.
 On one field trip in October 2018, more than 80 students from Plymouth North High School had the opportunity to visit Tidmarsh for a first-hand look at the process of habitat restoration.
 They surveyed the riparian zone of an upstream dam removal site, discussed how this restoration will impact watershed health, and learned about the key role river herring play in Massachusetts’ coastal ecosystems.